Collaborative Design

-Below is some of my User Experience design and graphic design work that I have created throughout my online courses and classes in the past.
-I have spent time learning Figma and the Adobe products to create app designs, posters, book covers, logos, illustrations, photographic compositions, and more.
-I am passionate about what I do and I want to work with others to create inspiring designs that move people to action.
+This site has my graphic design work and UX designs that I have created throughout my online courses and classes in the past.
+I have spent time learning the Adobe products and Figma to create posters, book covers, logos, illustrations, photographic compositions, app designs and more.
+I am passionate about what I do and I work with others to create inspiring designs that move people to action.

 World Health Organization posters